 What income will be generated by the Village?

-Within the Recycling Village there is a market area, package-free shops, different activities, a ‘Culture Kitchen’ and so much more.
-Thanks to different workshops and seminars, which are also offered to tourists (for a small contribution), a stable income can be secured.
+Within the Recycling Village there is a market area, a package-free shop, different activities, a ‘Culture Kitchen’ and so much more.
+Thanks to different workshops and seminars, which are also available to tourists (for a small contribution), a stable income can be secured.
 This way, we can ensure that participation in the activities is free of charge for children and young people.
-All the revenue stays in Indonesia and is invested into the project there.
+All the revenue stays in Indonesia and is invested in the project there.

 Would you like to display our leaflet?
 Grab attention with a poster of ours?
 Or distribute our handout for your presentation?
 You can find all the information for download here!